The Junior Campus

 • English / HSIE

-Junior School Sports Program
+Junior Campus Sports Program

 The Primary program continues with developing the skills taught in the Infants also adding athletics, aquatics (swimming) and specific skills required for team sports for example: basketball, football, futsal, volleyball, netball, T-ball, cricket and Oz-tag.
 In Year 6 students participate in interschool sport through the ASISSA Association.